 Factors related to fire accidents

 Articles related to fire accidents were classified in order to in depth analyze the factors related to fire accidents on construction sites.
 Through the classification of the season in which the article was written, the most articles related to fire accidents on construction sites were written in summer.
-According to the BLS report, which investigates the distribution of injuries throughout the year in workplaces, more injuries occur during the summer season than at other times of the yea(Pierce 2013)(Pierce 2013)(Pierce 2013) In addition, the two sources had a common feature that injuries were much less frequently reported near the end of the calendar year.
+According to the BLS report, which investigates the distribution of injuries throughout the year in workplaces, more injuries occur during the summer season than at other times of the yea(Pierce 2013)r (Pierce 2013).(Pierce 2013) In addition, the two sources had a common feature that injuries were much less frequently reported near the end of the calendar year.
 Table 6 shows the distribution of articles and injuries related to fire accidents on construction sites by season.

 Table 6.
 Distribution of articles related to fire accidents and injuries, by season